ProctorU/policy-assertions/README.md

 def test_show_and_index
 end

-# Not good
+# Good block syntax
-# The permission cannot be read from this block.
+# The permission cannot be automatically read, so you must pass the policy names directly.
 test 'create' do
- # passing the permissions to the assert or refute is ok.
  refute_permit nil, Article, 'create?', 'new?' end
 ```